Peyton Manning: 2015 season: Super Bowl 50 championship

 On December 27, 2015, Al Jazeera America released a report conducted by the Al Jazeera Investigative Unit investigating professional athletes' use of Performance-enhancing drugs (PEDs) which named Manning, among other prominent athletes, as having received illegal drugs from Charles Sly, a pharmacist who worked at the Guyer Anti-Aging Clinic in Indianapolis during the fall of 2011.
 In July 2016, the NFL cleared Manning of the allegations after it found no evidence to support the claims.

-Manning was listed as active for the Week 17 regular season finale against the San Diego Chargers, but for the first time since his freshman year at college, he was listed as a backup.
+Manning was listed as active for the week 17 regular season finale against the San Diego Chargers, but for the first time since his freshman year at college, he was listed as a backup.
 In the third quarter, with the Broncos down 13–7, Manning entered the game in relief of Osweiler, who was intercepted twice and fumbled once.
 He and the Broncos went on to beat the Chargers, 27–20, to secure the AFC West and top seed in the AFC.
 Despite the Broncos' 12–4 record (and Manning's 8–2 record in games that he played in), Manning had the worst season statistically of his career, as he threw a career-low nine touchdown passes and 17 interceptions in just 10 games, and posted a quarterback rating of 67.9, which was the lowest rating of his career, and the first time he had a rating below 84 since his rookie season.
 Manning's 59.8 completion percentage was the second lowest of his career, only behind his rookie season.
 Manning's 17 interceptions were second to Jaguars quarterback Blake Bortles, who threw 18 interceptions but started all 16 games.

 The Broncos, by virtue of having the AFC's #1 seed, earned home-field advantage throughout the NFL playoffs.
 The Broncos defeated the Pittsburgh Steelers in the Divisional Round by a score of 23–16 to advance to the AFC Championship game to host the defending Super Bowl champions, the New England Patriots.
-Manning was 21-of-37 for 222 with no touchdowns or interceptions in the win over the Steelers.
+Manning was 21-of-37 for 222 yards with no touchdowns or interceptions in the win over the Steelers.
 The AFC Championship game was the 17th, and ultimately final, meeting between Manning and his longtime rival Tom Brady.
 Despite a late comeback attempt from the Patriots, the Broncos won 20–18 to advance to Super Bowl 50.
 Manning had 176 passing yards, two touchdowns, and no interceptions in the win.